GetPageSpeed/ngx_security_headers/README.md

 ## Key Features

 *   Plug-n-Play: the default set of security headers can be enabled with `security_headers on;` in your NGINX configuration
-*   Sends `X-Content-Type-Options` only for relevant MIME types (CSS/JS), preserving unnecessary headers from being sent for HTML documents
-*   Similarly, sends HTML-only security headers for relevant types only, not sending for others, e.g. `X-Frame-Options` is useless for CSS
+*   Sends HTML-only security headers for relevant types only, not sending for others, e.g. `X-Frame-Options` is useless for CSS
 *   Plays well with conditional `GET` requests: the security headers are not included there unnecessarily
 *   Does not suffer the `add_header` directive's pitfalls
-*   Hides `X-Powered-By`, which often leaks PHP version information
+*   Hides `X-Powered-By` and other headers which often leak software version information
 *   Hides `Server` header altogether, not just the version information

 ## Configuration directives